 Recommendations for Computer Purchases

-The School of Hotel Administration offers access to over 130 computer workstations in the Binenkorb Computer Center and the Nestlé Library, but students may find it difficult to access equipment during peak times when classes are in session and many assignments are due.
+The Cornell Peter and Stephanie Nolan School of Hotel Administration offers access to over 130 computer workstations in the Binenkorb Computer Center and the Nestlé Library, but students may find it difficult to access equipment during peak times when classes are in session and many assignments are due.
 For this reason, most of our students choose to purchase their own computers.

-The School of Hotel Administration’s faculty rely exclusively on computers with Microsoft Windows 10 operating systems.
+The Nolan School’s faculty rely exclusively on computers with Microsoft Windows 10 or 11 operating systems.
 We strongly recommend selecting a Microsoft Windows-based machine with the most recent version of Microsoft Office to avoid any compatibility issues, particularly related to class assignments.

 Although new Apple computers are currently capable of running Windows, running the Windows version of Office on a Mac requires buying a Windows license and another software application such as Parallels or Boot Camp.
 A dedicated Windows computer is still strongly recommended.